joomla-extensions/boilerplate/README.md

 Boilerplate files for Joomla! extensions.

 # Installation
 The boilerplates can be installed as-is using the Extension Manager.
-However, the component, module and plugin will be called Joomlathing :)
+However, the component, module and plugin will be called Joomlaextensionboilerplate :)

 To create installable zip packages, you only need to zip the folder with the files and it is ready to be installed.